Catholic Culture

 Culture Wars

 All of this brings home the fact the battle of our times isn’t a fight to reclaim culture for Christ.
 A quick look at history shows the great danger for Christianity has never been a society that rejects Christian beliefs.
 On the contrary, we have always thrived when faced with even the most aggressive attacks on Christianity.
-The greatest danger is actually when faith becomes identified with Culture.
+The greatest danger is actually when faith becomes identified with a Culture that embodies the spirit of the age.

 First, culture is mostly absorbed unknowingly.
 This is the complete opposite of a real, intentional inner transformation.